ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 For he who takes the papers
 And pays his bill when due
 Can live in peace with God and man
 And with the printer too.
-N.
+N. P
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://texashistory.unt.edu/iiif/ark:/67531/metapth80236/m1/1/pct:28.133333,12.118451,42.666667,83.644647/!600,600/0/default.jpg"/>
 </td>